RakhithJK/BishopFox-sliver-wiki/Compile-From-Source.md

 You'll want to compile from a MacOS or Linux machine, compiling from Windows should work but none of the scripts are designed to run on Windows (you can compile the Windows binaries from MacOS or Linux).

+### Docker Build
 First `git clone` the Sliver repo, then run the `build.py` script, you'll also need to have Docker installed on the machine.
+The Docker build includes mingw and Metasploit, so it can take a while to build from scratch but Docker should cache the layers effectively.
+Sliver will also run it's unit tests as part of the build, and that takes a few minutes too.

+### From Scratch
 From scratch without Docker, requirements for compiling:

 * Go v1.11 or later